Solo Sikoa: Feud with Roman Reigns (2024–2025)

-In the absence of Reigns, Sikoa appointed himself as the de facto leader of The Bloodline, exiling Jimmy Uso and recruiting Tama Tonga as his right-hand man, much to the fear of Paul Heyman.
+In the absence of Reigns, Sikoa appointed himself as the de facto leader of The Bloodline, beginning of the hostile takeover of the group.
+One of the first orders was the expulsion of Jimmy Uso from the group and recruiting Tama Tonga as his right-hand man, much to the fear of Paul Heyman.
 At Backlash France on May 4, Sikoa and Tonga defeated Randy Orton and Owens in a Tag Team Street Fight with the help of the returning Tonga Loa, who joined the Bloodline.
 On June 15, Sikoa began a feud with Undisputed WWE Champion Cody Rhodes at Clash at the Castle: Scotland.
 During the following weeks, Sikoa recruited Jacob Fatu, kicked Heyman out of the stable, and replaced Reigns as the leader and Tribal Chief, revealing that he was in possession of Reigns' Ula Fala.
 At Money in the Bank on July 6, Sikoa, Tonga and Fatu defeated Rhodes, Orton and Owens after Sikoa pinned Rhodes.
 At SummerSlam on August 3, Sikoa failed to win the title from Rhodes in a Bloodline Rules match after interference from the returning Reigns.
 On the September 13 episode of SmackDown, Sikoa again failed to win the title from Rhodes in a steel cage match.

 On October 5, at Bad Blood, Sikoa and Fatu lost to Reigns and Rhodes after interference from a returning Jimmy Uso, with Sikoa being pinned by Reigns.
 At Crown Jewel on November 2, Sikoa, Tonga and Fatu defeated the original incarnation of The Bloodline (Reigns and The Usos), with Sikoa pinning Reigns.
 At Survivor Series: WarGames on November 30, The Bloodline and Bronson Reed lost to Reigns, The Usos, Zayn and CM Punk in a WarGames match, with Sikoa being pinned by Reigns.
 Reigns then challenged Sikoa for the Ula Fala and Tribal Chief title in Tribal Combat at the Raw premiere on Netflix on January 6, 2025, which Sikoa lost to end their feud.